 When one spouse requests alimony payments, an already complex divorce can get even more complicated… and even downright ugly.

 Whether you need spousal support or you’re the one facing possible alimony payments, a Miami alimony lawyer at our family law firm can help ensure you’re treated fairly during the divorce process.

 The terms “alimony” and “spousal support” are interchangeable, and they refer to the financial provision paid from one spouse to another after legal separation or divorce.

-Florida family and marital law courts award alimony orders when one spouse has a financial need for support, and the other spouse has an ability to help with that need.
+Florida family law and marital law courts award alimony orders when one spouse has a financial need for support, and the other spouse has the ability to help with that need.